-And to become better than their competitors, organizations leverage all sorts of tactics to ensure that their delivery services are the best in town.
-Other strategies like marketing, hiring more drivers, increasing the delivery areas involve an initial cost, and the returns are a bit delayed.
+With a focus to become better than their competitors, organizations leverage all sorts of tactics to ensure that their delivery services are the best in town.
+Other strategies like marketing, hiring more drivers and increasing the delivery areas involve an initial cost, and the returns are a bit delayed.

 But, optimizing the delivery route and additional options is a cost-cutting mechanism without affecting your delivery efficiency, enhancing the delivery system.